oliviawestmacottssw/SSW.Rules.Content/rules/xamarin---do-you-know-the-stuff-to-install/rule.md

 ---

-Installing Visual Studio is not enough....
+​Installing Visual Studio is not enough....
 There is another 2 hours plus of downloading and installing to get to your first successful Xamarin hello world app.

 ### Step 1